igormcoelho/wd-ultra-mycloud-owncloud/README.md

 3.1) open `https://xxx.ddns.net:9980` on your browser and make sure you accept the self-signed certificate (works on Firefox, but not too good on Chrome... it would be better to have a lets encrypt certificate)

-4) Install Collabora (richdocuments) with admin on owncloud, and configure domain: `nano /var/www/owncloud/apps/richdocuments/lib/appconfig.php` with `'wopi_url' => 'https://xxx.ddns.net:9980'`
+4) Install Collabora (richdocuments) with admin on owncloud.
+Go to Admin page, Additional, and configure domain: `https://xxx.ddns.net:9980'`.
+DO NOT EDIT MANUALLY: `nano /var/www/owncloud/apps/richdocuments/lib/appconfig.php`... that will bring integrity check problems.

 5) Get self-signed certificate on x86_64 machine: `docker exec -it YOUR_CONTAINER cat /etc/loolwsd/ca-chain.cert.pem`